dlech/EV3-G-Blocks/README.md

 * **GyroTilt**: Use the hidden `TILT` modes on the LEGO EV3 Gyro sensor.
 (Does not work with older sensors - identitfied by date code ending with "N3").

+---
+LEGO®is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this software.